pes18fan/kaze/DOCUMENTATION.md

-Welcome to kaze!
-Kaze is a super simple interpreted language designed as a small toy project of mine.
+Welcome to Kaze!
+It is a super simple interpreted language designed as a small toy project of mine.
 It is mainly influenced by Ruby, Lua and Lox (on which the interpreter itself is based!).
-Enjoy your stay!

-Please note that this is experimental software, and things have a high chance of breaking.
+I hope you enjoy hacking around with it!

 Get started with a hello world: